 Alterations to exposed sand area along a ~30 mile reach of the Colorado River.
 Relative to pre-dam period (1922-1963), the combination of hydrologic alteration and vegetation encroachment have reduced the exposed sand area by 27%.
 Note the 'slow and steady' decrease in exposed sand area in the post-dam period as vegetation colonized previously bare surfaces.

-In 2018, we published a paper in Progress in Physical Geography that details the results of this work.
+In 2018, we published a paper in Progress in Physical Geography that details the results of this work along a shorter, ~30 mile reach of the Colorado River.
 You can read that manuscript here.

-We're currently in the process of upscaling this initial ~30 mile project to over 100 miles of the Colorado River in Grand Canyon.
+We're currently in the process of upscaling this initial ~30 mile project to 115 miles of the Colorado River in Grand Canyon using recently-collect GIS data.
 In addition, we're moving beyond simply quantifying how land cover change has shifted in the past, and we're now examining how the landscape of Grand Canyon will change in the future.
-We're analyzing more than 20 potential future water release patterns from Glen Canyon Dam to understand the implications of river management on land cover using models that predict vegetation growth and bare sand extent as a function of water level.
+We're analyzing 15 potential future water release patterns from Glen Canyon Dam to understand the implications of river management on land cover using models that predict vegetation growth and bare sand extent as a function of river flows.
 This work will enable stakeholders to forecast how altered hydrology will affect the landscape - and what we can do about it.

 Projected changes in exposed sand extent over a 30-mile study reach under each of seven alternative discharge regimes from Glen Canyon Dam proposed under the 2016 Long Term Experimental and Management Plan Environmental Impact Statement process (top); bottom panel shows projected loss of exposed sand area under the selected alternative (Alt.
 D) over the next 20 years due to vegetation encroachment and inundation by Colorado River flows.